 When I was going through my undergraduate training – I would have 3 cups of coffee per day.
 My mom and my relatives kept telling me to cut back on my caffeine consumption, but never really told me why.
-“Its not good for you!” they would say.
-During my medical training, I decided to take this advice and cut my coffee consumption down to 1 cup of coffee per day.
-Generally speaking I feel better with a few cups of coffee in the morning, so I wondered if there are any health benefits of coffee.
-When I gave birth to my daughter I felt like I needed the caffeine more than ever.
+“Its not good for you!” they would say, but what does the evidence say?

 When I reviewed the medical evidence, I found that that there may actually be health benefits to drinking coffee!
 A study published by the British Medical Journal in 2017 suggested that three or four cups a day (which is considered moderate consumption) confers greatest benefit, except in pregnancy and for women at risk of fracture.

 “Coffee consumption seems generally safe within usual levels of intake, with summary estimates indicating largest risk reduction for various health outcomes at three to four cups a day, and more likely to benefit health than harm.”